turingschool/launch-curriculum/module4/labs/Week2/IntroToAPIs.md

 1. What API request returns all of the available cat breeds?
 1. What API request the cat image with id `7ok`?
 1. What API request will return 5 images of Tonkenese cats?
 The breed_id for Tomkenese is `tonk`.

+✅ Send your cat requests to your instructors in a DM.

 🌶️ Try [signing up for an API key](https://developers.thecatapi.com/view-account/ylX4blBYT9FaoVd6OhvR?report=FJkYOq9tW).
 An API key is a string of characters that uniquely identifies you, and it should be treated like a password and kept secret.
 When you include your API key as a header, you should be able to retrieve 100 images instead of 10 and make requests to the premium `jokes` endpoint.